-K is the abbreviation for the Cretaceous period and T is the abbreviation for the Tertiary period.
-The point between the Cretaceous and the Tertiary period is known as the KT boundary.
-This period has been dated to be 65.5 million years ago by the geologists.
+The point between the Cretaceous (K) and the Tertiary (T) period is known as the KT boundary.
+This period has been dated to 65.5 million years ago by geologists.
 The geologists have discovered that the KT boundary has a very high concentration of iridium than normal.
 The iridium concentration found in the KT boundary is similar to that in the meteorites.

 Also read: Extinction